Tobexint/PySocket/readme.md

 - The config.ini file is the configuration file.

-- The docs folder contains the project's documentation(check the documentation.md file ).
+- The docs folder contains the project's documentation (see documentation.md).

 - The tests folder contains the pytest files.